 Like all organs, the brain needs the oxygen and nutrients provided by blood to function properly.
 If the supply of blood is restricted or stopped, brain cells begin to die.
 This can lead to brain damage and possibly death.

 A stroke is a medical emergency and prompt treatment is essential.
-The sooner a person receives treatment for a stroke, the less damage of brain cells is likely to happen.
+The sooner a person receives treatment for a stroke, the better the outcome.

-The main symptoms of stroke can be remembered with the word FAST:
+The main symptoms of stroke can be remembered by using the word 'FAST':

-- Time – if you suspect that you or someone else is having a stroke, call triple zero (000) immediately and ask for an ambulance.
+- Time is critical – If you see any of these signs or suspect that you or someone else may be having a stroke, call triple zero (000) straight away and ask for an ambulance.

-Smoking, being overweight, lack of exercise and a poor diet are also risk factors for stroke.
+Smoking, being overweight, lack of exercise, a poor diet and regularly drinking large amounts of alcohol are risk factors for stroke.
 Conditions that affect the circulation of the blood, such as high blood pressure, high cholesterol, atrial fibrillation (an irregular heartbeat) and diabetes, also increase your risk of having a stroke.

 Not sure what to do next?